CostelloTechnical/pulseTrainOutput/README.md

 * isRunning()  :  Returns true if the timer is currently active, otherwise false is returned.
 * getError()  :  Returns zero if there's no error, otherwise there's an error.

-## License

-This software is provided "as is", without warranty of any kind.
-Permission is hereby granted, free of charge, to any person obtaining a copy of this software to deal in the Software without restriction.

-It is highly encouraged that if you find this library useful, you provide attribution back to the original author.